-Read my latest The Mighty essay here: My Son Who Has Bipolar Disorder is My Hero.
+- Read my favorite The Mighty essay here: My Son Who Has Bipolar Disorder is My Hero.

 I encourage everyone to speak up for kids and to help our society to end the stigma of mental illness.
 There are real solutions for hope and recovery.
 But first, we have to talk about the problem.